NDCLab/template-tool/.github/PULL_REQUEST_TEMPLATE/general-template.md

 ---

 ## Changes made
-* a succint bulleted list of the changes made along with any new behavior
+* a succinct bulleted list of the changes made along with any new behavior

 ## Issues Resolved
 * a bulleted list of the issues resolved with the corresponding issue number if available